 For example, you study nursing.
 You have read all your textbooks and modules, attended all your classes.
 But in real life, it is a whole different thing.
 When you intern, you will have a much closer look at the profession.
 This will help you guide your career choices.

 Widens your network in your field

 Your internship is your opportunity to establish connections with other professionals in your chosen industry.
 From employers and colleagues to clients, they can help you land your dream job.
 Perform your job well as professionals are more willing to help those that are deserving of a position.
-If you have not yet built valuable connections, college is the time for you to do it.
+If you have not yet built valuable connections and building connection while study abroad is very important, college is the time for you to do it.

 Opportunity to get professional feedback

 A normal person’s feedback is very much different from an expert’s.
 As you intern, your mentors will closely watch how you do your job.
 They will give you constructive criticisms and insights on how you can better your work.